anatoliifrolov/postgres-cxx-client/README.md

     conn.check();
 }
 ```
-And the last one approach is to exploit a configuration builder:
+And the last approach is to exploit a configuration builder:
 ```cpp
 using postgres::Config;